YADengUU/trio-analysis/README.md

 # Clinical genomics - DNA analysis in trios
 This page is designated to provide elementary guidance for the mentor track "clinical genomics - DNA analysis in trios" of the course Applied Precision Medicine.
 Trio analysis is an approach for identifying disease-causing variants by sequencing and comparing the genomes of the affected child and both biological parents.
 By checking the inheritance patterns across the trio, we can detect *de novo* variants that occur spontaneously in the child but are absent in the parents, as well as recessive or compound heterozygou variants inherited from each parents.
 It helps distinguish pathogenic mutations from benign variation and is especially powerful for studying rare diseases where *de novo* or inherited genetic factors is the central cause ([Malmgren et al. 2025](https://www.frontiersin.org/journals/genetics/articles/10.3389/fgene.2025.1580879/full)).

 For this project, we will only focus on *de novo* variants, starting from whole genome sequencing (WGS) data of an affected child and the parents (unaffected).
 Project data are synthetic with the pathogenic variant mutated manually; these insensitive data are stored on Rackham cluster of UPPMAX.
 Analyses should also be run on Rackham.
-Now we may begin to follow the steps of trio analysis: [(0)Getting used to the project directory](#step-0---getting-used-to-the-project-directory), [(1)Read alignment](#step-1---read-alignment),
+Now we may begin to follow the steps of trio analysis: [(0) Getting used to the project directory](#step-0---getting-used-to-the-project-directory), [(1) Read alignment](#step-1---read-alignment), [(2) Variant calling](#step-2---variant-calling), [(3) Joint Genotyping](#step-3---joint-genotyping)

 ## Step 0 - Getting used to the project directory